tandcsurf/jekyll-now/_posts/2017-10-6-Big-O-in-the-real-world.md

 ![](/images/liquidvotesf.png)

-When you click through the dates on the SF agenda, there are very few bills, in contrast to /nyc (what I'm working on), where each date has a hundred or more bills - the sample I got from our /nyc scraping API turned out a dousey:
+When you click through the dates on the SF agenda, there are very few bills, in contrast to /nyc (what I'm working on), where each date has a hundred or more bills - the sample I got from our /nyc scraping API turned out a doozy:

 ![](/images/liquidvotenycdata.png)